Masaba Gupta: Career

 Gupta's design aesthetic has been defined as a blend of contemporary and traditional with modernity taking the upper hand.
 She specializes in ethnic wear for women and uses silk, chiffon and cotton as well as rich embroidery work, and is noted for her unconventional prints along with feminine drapes and silhouettes.
 The Mumbai daily broadsheet dna remarked her work has "a unique Indianness in a very modern context", citing her "Tamil script sarees and jackets" and the way she uses cotton and muslin.

 In 2016, Gupta collaborated with Maybelline New York to produce a collection of clothes inspired by a new lipstick line that the company was launching, but the project fell through for a variety of logistical reasons.
 She has stated that the biggest regret of her career was her Stylista collection.

 In 2017, she was tasked with representing India in an exhibit showcasing re-designs of Levi's iconic trucker jacket.
 She chose to use her signature cow motif.
 The exhibit also featured a re-design by Justin Timberlake and other celebrities.

 Gupta has been credited as the first Indian designer to do a fashion show via Instagram.
 She claims that around 60 per cent of her sales happen through WhatsApp.

 In 2018 she launched a hijab-saree line targeting Muslim women who want to wear Indian high fashion.

-In 2019, Netflix announced a new TV series starring Gupta and her mother Neena Gupta, Masaba Masaba, a semi fictional series in which the duo show glimpses of their lives with fashion and film.
+In 2020, Netflix aired Masaba Masaba, a semi fictional series in which Masaba and her mother starred as themselves, showing glimpses of their lives with fashion and film.

 Personal life

 Gupta married film producer Madhu Mantena in 2015 in a civil ceremony.
 In late 2018 the couple announced that they were on a trial separation.
 The couple officially got divorced in September 2019.
 She married Satyadeep Mishra, who played her ex-husband in Masaba Masaba, on 27 January 2023.
+Their daughter was born on 11 October 2024.